epccs/Irrigate7/Hardware/Schooling/readme.md

 # Table Of Contents:

+1. ^4 ICP3 Remove
+1. ^4 LT3652 Removed
-10. ^3 Via on Wires
+1. ^3 Via on Wires
-9. ^2 Digital IO Protection Resistor
+1. ^2 Digital IO Protection Resistor
-8. ^2 Pull Up IO9
+1. ^2 Pull Up IO9
-7. ^1 RPUno
+1. ^1 RPUno
-6. ^1 CL8
+1. ^1 CL8
-5. ^1 K3
+1. ^1 K3
-4. ^1 Digital IO Current Limit Resistor
+1. ^1 Digital IO Current Limit Resistor
-3. ^0 C1 Bypass Moved to LT3652 VIN
+1. ^0 C1 Bypass Moved to LT3652 VIN
-2. ^0 LMV358 Does Not have 5V Befor Battery Connect
+1. ^0 LMV358 Does Not have 5V Befor Battery Connect
 1. ^0 C11 Interference with HW1 (DIN mount)

+## ^4 ICP3 Remove

+ICP3 does not have a doubled buffered capture, so I can't use it to measure the duty cycle as I wanted for temperature and moisture sensors.
+It makes more sense to use its alternate function (MOSI) for dedicated SPI to an SD card for data recording or to a Raspberry Pi for data acquisition (e.g. to acquire capture events and stream them directly to the SBC).

+## ^4 LT3652 Remove

+The MPPT LT3652 provides no usefulness when a 12V solar panel is used to charge a 12V battery.
+The PV panel MPP is at about 15V during summer temperature, so it is considerably more efficient to connect solar directly to the battery.
+Even when cold converting the solar voltage down to the battery voltage is now much more efficient (due to conversion loss).

+After overhauling the RPUno and testing this summer I am convinced that the P-CH controlled alternate power input is the way to go.
+The resulting power input is more flexible (takes 7..36VDC) and general purpose.

 ## ^3 Via on Wires